Skip to main content

 Enable for individual users

 The best way to test 2-Step Verification is to try it out on one sample user account, just so you get a feeling for using the option.
-Simply navigate to any user’s profile in the company directory list (for instance one user you just created for testing purposes), and click “Password and Security”
+Simply navigate to any user’s profile in the company directory list (for instance, one user you just created for testing purposes), and click “Password and Security…”.

-And you can enable 2-Step Verification on the user profile as well.
-Click “Manage.”
+Alternatively, you can enable 2-Step Verification via the user profile.
+Click “Manage”:

-Roll-out to all employees
+Rollout to all employees

 Once that works, our recommended rollout option is to enforce it for all admin accounts.
-Just navigate to Administration > Security, and enable 2-Step Verification there.
+Just navigate to Administration > Security, and enable 2-Step Verification there:

-Once you save it, it is active from the next time your HR Admins login.
+Once you save it, it is active from the next time your HR Admins log in.
 HR Admins will be prompted to enter their phone number, and we’ll send them a code (token) to verify they own the number.

 By enforcing 2-Step Verification for all admin and HR staff, this applies to future HR people as well, without having to enable 2-Step Verification for them manually.
 When the HR Admin permission is enabled, the SMS confirmation becomes mandatory.

 In addition, you could enforce it for key employees’ accounts as well.
-At any point you can enable 2-Step Verification for those key people one by one- Just locate them in the company directory and use the admin menu as shown above.
+At any point you can enable 2-Step Verification for those key people one by one - Just locate them in the company directory and use the admin menu as shown above.

 And lastly, you can also allow or enforce everyone to use 2-Step Verification if they like.

 If an employee changes their phone number, they’ll need to update their 2-Step settings.
-You can help by going to that person’s profile and clicking the Manage button, then “Password and Security.”
+This can be done by HR and employees themselves.
+To achieve that, go to an employee’s profile and click the “Manage” button, then “Password and Security…”:

 Did this answer your question?